CASE STUDY: The Fourth Phase

 This process we follow.
 This cycle we ride.

-The creative team set out to illustrate the vastness of standing on top of a line.
 We wanted to harness the expansive footage captured by a team who is redefining action filmmaking.

 We had gobs of amazing footage.
 Our instincts sent us toward a cinematic video experience, but our analytics told us to reconsider.
 With up to 70% of traffic coming from mobile, our goal became cinematic scenes with wide support.
 We built immersive landscapes in 3D and rendered them real-time with WebGL.
 We projection-mapped film stills and curated photography onto a 3D structure and extruded the surface to create actual depth in the image.
 After the environment was rendered, we prescribed camera movements and tied the user’s perspective to cursor movement and device orientation.